oasis-tcs/openc2-tc-ops/Documentation-Norms.md

 > To-Do:  Determine if table formatting needs improvement

-> To-Do:  Polish introductory text in Annex C
+> To-Do:  Polish introductory text in Appendix C (or delete
+> that appendix)

 > To-Do:  Remaining step-by-step instruction items that need
 > to be finished (these section numbers are out of date due